margaretalice-a/menzi-project/README.md

-During the initial stages of the design process, I discovered current brief generator websites significantly lack UX briefs and there is none that is exclusively for UX/UI Designers.
+During the initial stages of the design process, I discovered that current brief generator websites significantly lack UX briefs and there is none that is exclusively for UX/UI Designers.
 Menzi was created to address this.